MetPX/sarracenia/doc/Email_Ingesting_With_Sarracenia.rst

 connected to as per the scheme specified.
 Sarracenia can extract the credentials from the destination through its built-in classes, so no passwords need to be stored in the config file to connect.
 POP3 uses an internal read-flag to determine if a message has been seen or not.
 If a message is unread, after retrieving it with POP3 it will be marked as read, and it won't be picked up on further polls.
-Python's *poplib* offers further options like deleting the file after it's been read, but IMAP offers more mail management options like moving between folders and generating more complex queries.
+POP3 offers further options like deleting the file after it's been read, but IMAP offers more mail management options like moving between folders and generating more complex queries.
 IMAP also allows more than one client to connect to a mailbox at the same time, and supports tracking message flags like whether the message is read/unread, replied to/not yet replied to, or deleted/still in the inbox.
-The example polling plugin,
+The example polling plugin
 `poll_email_ingest.py <https://github.com/MetPX/sarracenia/blob/master/sarra/plugins/poll_email_ingest.py>`_
 only retrieves unread email in the inbox and marks them as unread after retrieving them, in both the POP and IMAP versions.
 This setting can be easily changed as per the end user's intentions.
 If there